-Right to be Forgotten, Right to Erasure, and Right to Delete
+What is the Right to be Forgotten, Right to Erasure, and Right to Delete?

 While there are many overlaps between these regulations, one glaring requirement is around the ability to request that an organization delete all data associated with a person.
 The GDPR refers to this as the Right to Erasure, an advancement of a pre-GDPR phrase called Right to be Forgotten.
 The CCPA is less formal about naming conventions, but it is generally referred to as the Right to Delete.

 While the GDPR doesn’t necessarily give any timelines, the CCPA states that this request is only relevant from the previous twelve months.
 Regardless, this request means that all collected personal information (barring exceptions) be removed from the organization in a timely manner, and this confirmation be provided to the data subject/consumer.
 It’s encouraged to read other blog posts from STEALTHbits for clarification on what constitutes personal information per regulations.